 Crown of thorns

-Flower is technically a cyathium, consisting of fused bracts that form a cup around the much-reduced true flowers.
+Diverse genus of about 2,000 species, ranging from small flowery annuals to sculptural trees.
+The flower is technically a cyathium, consisting of fused bracts that form a cup around the much-reduced true flowers.
 Cyathia may appear singly or in clusters.
 In some cases, as with poinsettia (E. pulcherrima), additional bracts below provide most of the color.
-Fruit is usually a dry capsule that releases seeds explosively, shooting them up to several feet away.
+The fruit is usually a dry capsule that releases seeds explosively, shooting them up to several feet away.
 Many euphorbias are succulents; these often mimic cacti in appearance and are as diverse in form and size.

-All euphorbias have milky white sap that is irritating on contact or toxic if ingested (degree of irritation or toxicity varies, depending on species).
+All euphorbias have milky white sap that is irritating on contact or toxic if ingested (degree of irritation or toxicity varies, depending on the species).
 Before using cut flowers in arrangements, dip stems in boiling water or hold in a flame for a few seconds to prevent sap bleed.
 All need well-drained soil.Euphorbia milii

-Many varieties and hybrids varying in form, size, and bract color (yellow, orange, pink).
+There are many varieties and hybrids varying in form, size, and bract color (yellow, orange, pink).
 Plants in the Supergrandiflora series are hybrids (often sold as varieties of E. x lomi) with large flowers in shades of yellow, pink, orange, and red; some are attractively speckled.

-The climbing stems of this woody shrub grow 1 to 4 ft. tall, 1 1/2 ft. wide; bear pairs of red flower ...
+The climbing stems of this woody shrub grow to 1–4 ft. tall, 1 1/2 ft. wide; bear pairs of red f...

-Umbrella like growth habit to 20 ft. high and wide.
+Umbrella-like growth habit to 20 ft. high and wide.
 Flowers bloom from late fall to spring and are sha...